 Data is the source of digital transformation, many agree.
 Managing, collecting, storing, protecting and processing data helps organizations to boost their business, optimize operations and improve decision-making.
 According to Mohamed Ashraf Ghazala, Data Architecture and Analytics Head at one of the leading Banks in Egypt, all modern data management should be unified/centralized, user-centric, cloud-based, built on modern data architecture, data governance boosted with ML/AI, flexible and cost optimized.

 We are in an era of a massive collection of different types of data (structured and unstructured) through tremendous sources (internal transactions, sensors, mobile devices, social media etc.).
-But for businesses leveraging data is not easy.
+However, for businesses leveraging data, that is not an easy task.
 There are several reasons.
 One is the unstructured data.
 According to Forbes, 95% of businesses cite managing unstructured data as a problem for their business.
 Another challenge is making decisions on bad data that can cost companies.
 Poor data quality costs the US economy up to 3.1 trillion dollars per year, according to Gartner.
 According to Forrester, up to 73% of the company data goes unused for analytics and decision-making.

 The starting point of the digital transformation process is developing an effective data strategy that should be reflected in the organization’s business strategy, as well as proper data governance to develop and implement this strategy or modernize the data management.
 For many, modernization means transferring data to modern cloud-based databases from outdated or siloed legacy databases, including structured and unstructured data.